Hannes Wagner Narrating in 360° – 10th Fulldome Festival Diary

 - Spatial perspective: it’s more than just a single picture.
 The viewers receive the possibility to be inside the space, as the story fills the dome, and they can decide where to look at.
 So they become a part of the story.

 Space means movement.
 Through movement we experience space.In this case, producers can move the camera or the whole environment.
 It’s also useful to create natural barriers and direct the focus of the scene without a single cut to control the viewer’s attention.
 As a fulldome producer you can also remove those barriers, and allow the audience to freely look around.
-Once you understand the strength of human perception, you’ll be able to produce the content based on the visual thinking. [caption id="attachment_39250" align="aligncenter" width="1000"] A story can be told from the first-person perspective[/caption] The seasoned fulldome community already knows the rules, and the next generation has more chances to break these rules and master new creative techniques.
+Once you understand the strength of human perception, you’ll be able to produce the content based on the visual thinking.
+The seasoned fulldome community already knows the rules, and the next generation has more chances to break these rules and master new creative techniques.
 For all those who are doing their first steps into the world of fulldome, Hannes Wagner provides a piece of advice: "When you create your first 360-degree production, start thinking spatially."

 Have you liked this post?
 Subscribe to FDDB Newsletter